 God, the Devil and Bob: Bob actually ends up playing therapist to the two most powerful beings in the universe after God forgets the Devil's birthday.
 Once that's resolved, he browbeats them both into cleaning up the mess they made of his garden before his family gets home.

-Jesus is a talk-show host in the early seasons of South Park.
+Jesus is a talk-show host in the early seasons of South Park (which is the Trope Namer, as "Pals With Jesus" is the name of his talk-show).
 In later episodes the boys visit him at his house in South Park.

 There's also Saddam Hussein's, er, relationship with Satan.

 According to Lauren Faust, Twilight's baby dragon assistant Spike was raised by Celestia, so it's not wonder he's pretty much at ease around her as well.